Last updated: 6/16/22

 It takes the Graduate Program Office several days after the deadline to process application materials and update the items received.

-In regards to the optional items (Optional applicant profile questions, Academic Resume/CV, and Personal Statement), if you did not submit something that was optional, the "not received" status will remain, but will not affect the completeness of your application.
+In regards to the optional items (Optional applicant profile questions and Academic Resume/CV), if you did not submit something that was optional, the "not received" status will remain, but will not affect the completeness of your application.
 Your application will not be penalized for having "not received" optional items, please do not upload a file for the sake of having it marked as "received" if it is not truly the item requested.
 Thank you.

 Sure, statistics for the past three years are located on our Apply page, item #4 to download.